Table of Contents

-However, it is important to remember that you do not undermine the message of your brand and create something reflective of your merchandise.
+However, it is essential to remember that you do not undermine the message of your brand and create something reflective of your merchandise.

 When your packaging complements your products, it instills a sense of confidence in your consumers.
-Your brand appears to be more authentic and truer to its nature rather than simply trying hard following the prevalent trends.
+Your brand appears to be more authentic and more accurate to its nature rather than simply trying hard to follow the prevalent trends.

 The chances are that in a crowded marketplace you will find plenty of somber packaging for a lot of the products.
 You know the type, with their simple, commanding graphics and firm typefaces to impress the consumers with the palpable sophistication and visual dominance.

-Where does it say that you have to stick to the realistic graphics?
+Where does it say that you have to stick to realistic graphics?